Power Allocation Algorithms for Massive MIMO Systems with Multi-Antenna Users: Introduction

 The most relevant works to the current paper are of E.~Bj\"ornson et al. In~\cite[sec.~7.1]{Bjornson_tb_17} the case of single-antenna user equipment (UE) is studied in detail, targeting UE spectral efficiency and using multi-criteria optimization approach and Pareto front analysis.
 In~\cite[p.~328]{bjornson2013optimal} multi-antenna UEs are considered, but they are supposed to get only one data channel (or stream).
 The difficulty of the multi-antenna UE case is that the channels between different antennas of one UE are often spatial correlated~\cite{SpatialCorrelation}.
 Therefore, the matrix of the user channel is ill-conditioned (or even has incomplete rank) thus one can not efficiently transmit data using the maximum number of streams.
 To solve this problem, instead of the full matrix of the user channel, vectors from its singular value decomposition (SVD) with the largest singular values are used for precoding~\cite{SVD}.
-When the number of streams (UE rank) is greater than one, it is necessary to consider the phenomenon of effective SINR~\cite{SINR_eff_model}.
+When the number of streams (UE rank) is greater than one, it is necessary to consider the phenomenon of effective Signal-to-Interference-and-Noise-Ratio (effective SINR)~\cite{SINR_eff_model}.
+In~\cite{mohajer2022heterogeneous} a dynamic optimization model which maximizes the total energy efficiency along with satisfying the necessary QoS constraints is proposed.
+In~\cite{nikjoo2018novel} a novel approach to joint optimal power allocation and user association techniques in which cells are powered via a common grid network and alternative energy resources is suggested.
+In~\cite{mohajer2022energy} a dynamic optimization model to minimize the overall energy consumption of 5G heterogeneous networks is proposed.